PynPoint/PynPoint/README.rst

 The pipeline has a modular architecture with a central data storage in which all results are stored by the processing modules.
 These modules have specific tasks such as the subtraction of the thermal background emission, frame selection, centering, PSF subtraction, and photometric and astrometric measurements.
 The tags from the central data storage can be written to FITS, HDF5, and text files with the available I/O modules.

-An end-to-end example of a `SPHERE/ZIMPOL <https://www.eso.org/sci/facilities/paranal/instruments/sphere.html>`_ H-alpha data set of the accreting M dwarf companion of `HD 142527 <http://adsabs.harvard.edu/abs/2019A%26A...622A.156C>`_ can be downloaded `here <https://people.phys.ethz.ch/~stolkert/pynpoint/hd142527_zimpol_h-alpha.tgz>`_.
+To get a first impression, there is an end-to-end example available of a `SPHERE/ZIMPOL <https://www.eso.org/sci/facilities/paranal/instruments/sphere.html>`_ H-alpha data set of the accreting M dwarf companion of `HD 142527 <http://adsabs.harvard.edu/abs/2019A%26A...622A.156C>`_, which can be downloaded `here <https://people.phys.ethz.ch/~stolkert/pynpoint/hd142527_zimpol_h-alpha.tgz>`_.

 Documentation
 -------------

-Documentation can be found at `http://pynpoint.readthedocs.io <http://pynpoint.readthedocs.io>`_, including installation instructions, details on the architecture of PynPoint, and end-to-end example for data obtained with dithering, and a description of all the pipeline modules and their input parameters.
+Documentation can be found at `http://pynpoint.readthedocs.io <http://pynpoint.readthedocs.io>`_, including installation instructions, details on the architecture of PynPoint, and a description of all the pipeline modules and their input parameters.

 Mailing list
 ------------